Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R9 270, in theory, should be a lot faster than the GeForce GTX 260 Core 216 overall. (explain)
+Memory BandwidthPerformance-wise, the Radeon R9 270 should in theory be quite a bit better than the GeForce GTX 260 Core 216 overall. (explain)

-Texel RateThe Radeon R9 270 should be much (approximately 74%) better at anisotropic filtering than the GeForce GTX 260 Core 216. (explain)
+Texel RateThe Radeon R9 270 will be much (more or less 74%) faster with regards to texture filtering than the GeForce GTX 260 Core 216. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison